-Disability Services supports students with documented disabilities via academic accommodations including, but not limited to:
+Disability Services supports students with documented disabilities via academic accommodations.
+Examples are provided below:

 Teaching and Learning